Rapptz/discord.py/docs/guide/topics/permissions.rst

     # All we do now, is update it.
 There are two ways to do this:
     overwrite.send_messages = False
-    # or, if you have bulk permissions to update:
+    # Or, if you have bulk permissions to update:
     overwrite.update(send_messages=False)

     # Since we have a singular PermissionOverwrite, we want to use the `set_permissions` method of the channel:
     await channel.set_permissions(guild.default_role, overwrite=overwrite)

-Now, that channel has explicitly denied the ``send_messages`` permission to the defalt role of the guild.
+Now, that channel has explicitly denied the ``send_messages`` permission to the default role of the guild.

-In an alternate scenario, let's say we want to add multiple overwrites to a channel at the same time, to deny ``add_reactions`` permissions to roles and members:
+In an alternate scenario, let's say we want to add multiple overwrites to a channel at the same time to deny ``add_reactions`` permissions to roles and members:

 .. code-block:: python3

     # Let's make a shortcut variable to the existing overwrites.
     overwrites = channel.overwrites

-    # we'll now grab the specific overwrites relating to that role and member:
+    # We'll now grab the specific overwrites relating to that role and member:
     role_overwrite = channel.overwrites_for(role)
     member_overwrite = channel.overwrites_for(member)

-    # edit the attribute for each specific permission
+    # Edit the attribute for each specific permission:
     role_overwrite.add_reactions = False
     member_overwrite.add_reactions = False
-    # alternatively, if you have a bulk of permissions to update, you can use the `.update` method of them:
+    # Alternatively, if you have a bulk of permissions to update, you can use the `.update` method on them:
     role_overwrite.update(add_reaction=False)
     member_overwrite.update(add_reaction=False)